qgarcia95/quicknotes/README.md

 ### Users will have the option to switch between light/dark mode while using the app.
 ### Users will be able to save to local storage allowing for actual use of the application.

+If you have an idea for additional funcitonality go ahead and work on it and sumbit it for review!

 # If you want to contribute to QuickNotes please read and follow the contribution guidelines found in CONTRIBUTIONS.md

-### To start working on the project, open it up in your favorite editor.
-Open a terminal navigate to the project directory and use `npm start`
+### To start working on the project, after forking and cloning it open it up in your favorite editor.
+Open a terminal navigate to the project directory and use `npm start`.
+Any changes you make will show automatically if you have autosave on if not save the project to see changes to code.

 ## Available Scripts